openxc/vi-firmware/docs/config/getting-started.rst

 JSON Configuration
 ==================

-The configuration file format used for the VI firmware lis what we call a JSON mapping file. `JSON <http://en.wikipedia.org/wiki/JSON>`__ is a human-readable data format that's a alternative to XML - we use it because it's easy to parse and easy to write by hand and the syntax is
+The configuration file format used for the VI firmware is what we call a JSON mapping file. `JSON <http://en.wikipedia.org/wiki/JSON>`__ is a human-readable data format that's a alternative to XML - we use it because it's easy to parse and easy to write by hand and the syntax is